ICB-DCM/solverstudy/README.md

     ~/miniconda3/envs/solverstudy/bin/pip install -r ../Software/requirements.txt

 Furthermore, since AMICI requires BLAS support and swig, those need to be installed if a new virtual environment was created.
-This done for anaconda (and with the respective changes for miniconda3) environments (on Linux) via
+This is done for anaconda (and with the respective changes for miniconda3) environments (on Linux) via

     conda install -n solverstudy -c conda-forge openblas